 No matter what kind of business you run, there's something your kids can do, and making your kids a part of your work from home business can be a great opportunity for you to spend more time with them and teach your kids how to handle money.
 For instance, one home-based business owner I know takes her age seven and nine-year-old kids with her when she goes around replacing the products in dispensing machines and has them count and organize change.

 If your kids are working in your home business, you should pay them.
 This is not only a great way to teach your kids the value of labor, but can be a business tax deduction for you as well.
 (See Income Tax Deductions Related to Employing Your Child or Spouse for more information about deducting the salary of a child on your taxes.)

-If the client is agreeable, for example, you could hold a business meeting at MacDonald's, for instance, or some other restaurant that has a play area for kids.
-If a client is coming to meet with you in your home, perhaps she could bring her children so your kids could play together while you meet.
+If the client is agreeable, for example, you could hold a business meeting at McDonald's, for instance, or some other restaurant that has a play area for kids.
+If a client is coming for a meeting in your home office, perhaps she could bring her children so your kids could play together while you meet.
 Take your kids with you when you go to buy more office supplies or run other business-related errands.